-For starters, I will be home with my little family and won’t be surrounded by my family back in North Jersey.
+For starters, I will be home with my little family and won’t be surrounded by those we left back in North Jersey.
 Although our home has winter décor, stepping outside won’t be the same.

 Sucking It Up And Celebrating Life

 5. Treasure the moments.
-They don’t last forever.